+Mirador Project

-Mirador Feasibility Study
+Feasibility Study

 On April 14, 2005, the company announced the completion of its feasibility study at the Mirador project which confirms the economics of a 25,000 tonne/day open pit milling operation.
 The prime consultant for the study is AMEC Americas Limited, who completed the resource estimation, the metallurgical studies and the mine model.
 The tailings facility was designed by Knight Piesold Ltd. and Merit Consultants International Inc. prepared the final capital cost.
 The Indicated Mineral Resources internal to the pit are estimated to be 111 Million tonnes at an average grade of 0.67% copper and 0.22 g/t gold (with an average cut-off of 0.4% Cu).
-Mirador represents one of the only significant greenfield copper-gold projects in the world which can be ready for construction within the next twelve months.
-The project will now move into the financing stage and proposals are being considered from both lending institutions and potential mining partners.
-Corriente plans to complete an amendment to the current feasibility study which will look at an expansion of the starter project to a throughput of up to 75,000 tonnes/day to optimize the large resource base.
-An optimization study completed last October showed steadily improving economics as the ore throughput was increased.